manan0701/qnx-door-entry-system-fsm/README.md

 - When `des_controller` receives an illegal DES input event from `des_inputs`, then the controller does not transition to an accepting state nor an error state.
 Rather, the state machine of `des_controller` is to remain in its current state.
 - A transition to the next accepting state is only done on receiving the expected valid input event from `des_inputs` based on the DES grammar.

+# Development Environment Setup

+- The programs were developed for the QNX Neutrino Real-Time Operating System.
+- For my development set-up, I have QNX Software Development Platform (SDP) which includes the ISO image for QNX Neutrino and the QNX Momentics Tool Suite.
+The software provides a complete and comprehensive development environment for QNX Neutrino-based devices and system.
+- I ran and tested the QNX Neutrino in a virtual machine on VMware Workstation 16.x Pro.
+- Please refer [QNX Development Setup](./Setup Your QNX Development Host.pdf) for detailed instructions written by the Real-Time Programming professor Gerald Hurdle at Algonquin College.

 # Example run